How To Develop Effective School Leaders

 And they’re right to do so: our past research has consistently shown that good leadership is a critical part of school organizational health, which is an important driver of student outcomes.

 A major unresolved issue is what kind of leadership behavior should schools encourage.
 Should schools concentrate their efforts on:

 ▪︎ enhancing managerial competencies -such as decision-making, planning and execution?

 Recent research demonstrates that a small subset of competencies drives most of the correlation between school performance and educational leadership.

-Several studies (KF, 2017) have found that leaders in schools with high-quality administrative teams typically exhibited 4 of the 20 types of leadership behavior; and these four explain about 89 percent of the variance between strong and weak schools regarding managerial effectiveness.
+Several studies (KF, 2017) have found that leaders in schools with high-quality administrative teams typically exhibited four out of the typical 20 types of leadership behavior; and these four explain about 89 percent of the variance between strong and weak schools regarding managerial effectiveness.

 These four leadership competencies are :

 ✓ Solving problems effectively